Product marketing managers bring to market a company’s shiny new digital solutions — things like apps, software and the latest upgrades.

 In practice, that involves touching numerous bases.
-Product marketing managers work closely with — spoiler alert — product managers and marketing departments, but also sales.
-They have to study and define their given market, then do the same for their product (plus spin a captivating narrative that excites potential users to buy what they’re selling).
-They’re also charged with making sure customers buy and continue to use their organization’s tool.
+As you might expect, product marketing managers work closely with product managers and marketing departments, but they also work with sales.
+They have to study and define their given market, then do the same for their product.
+They’re also charged with implementing a captivating narrative that excites potential users to buy and continue using their organization’s tool or product.

-That means product marketing managers are part data scientist, part competitive analyst and part storyteller.
+Product marketing managers are part data scientist, part competitive analyst and part storyteller.
 And it doesn’t hurt to know a thing or two about product design and user experience — all the better to help you collaborate well with the product manager who’s actually spearheading the build-out.
-Understanding business strategy is a boon, too, since all that research gathered by a PMM (as those in the industry say) could have larger strategic applications for a company.
+Understanding business strategy is a boon, too, since all that research gathered by a product marketing manager could have larger strategic applications for a company.

 So while there’s nothing new about trying to drive success in the marketplace, product marketing represents a new synthesis of that wide-ranging skill set.
-It’s kind of like that Best New Artist Grammy winner who’s been writing songs for years.
-And though a PMM’s day-to-day responsibilities shift based on variables like a company’s size and influence, the role is becoming increasingly codified as it grows more ubiquitous.
+And though a product marketing manager’s day-to-day responsibilities shift based on variables like a company’s size and influence, the role is becoming increasingly codified as it grows more ubiquitous.

-We talked to three LA-based senior product marketing pros about how they transitioned into the field, what they do, which trends are taking hold in product marketing and how to break into the industry.
+We talked to three product marketing pros about how they transitioned into the field, what they do and how aspiring PMMs can break into the industry: Ashir Badami, director of product marketing at CREXi; Eugenia Alfornzo, product marketing manager at Trello; and Maya Shah, product marketing manager at Bluebeam.

 I came into marketing sort of unintentionally.
 I got a Master's in journalism, specifically magazine publishing.
 Publishing is almost, in my mind, equivalent to product marketing because you do a lot of business case analysis, strategy and understanding of the market in order to build an editorial product.
 And then you have to actually put it together.
 As a writer, you have to actually create the editorial pillars and create a unique voice.
 That equates to positioning.
 Then you take it to market and try to drive circulation and revenue.